catenax-eV/catenax-ev.github.io/docs/working-model/03-process-from-idea-to-production/03-01-process-from-idea-to-production.md

 In essence, Catena-X Release Management acts as a central hub that coordinates the complex interplay between Catena-X and Tractus-X releases, ensuring smooth integration, high-quality deliverables, and customer satisfaction.

-## Security Mangement
+## Security Management

 :::info
-ToDo: Security, Managing and Reporting Vulnerabilities, Communication
+Work in progress
 :::

 ## Relevant Links